yao-creative/yiyaotan-site/content/resume/index.md

   **Advisors:** Chong Li, Serge Petiton

-  Created a complete Transformer Image Segmentation Encoder-Decoder pipeline on ADE20k and model from scratch in Mindspore.
+  Created a complete transformer image segmentation encoder-decoder pipeline on ADE20k and a model from scratch in MindSpore.

 - <u><b>Combinatorics and Informatics Student</b></u> (Sept 2022 — Dec 2022)